 This course is an introduction to microcomputers in the business world.
 It emphasizes the use of software for processing business data, including word processing, spreadsheets, databases, and presentation software.
-One (1) hour laboratory required.

 BUS 204 Business Law (3)

 Prerequisite: FST 131.

 This course introduces law and the legal process as they relate to business transactions such as contracts, sales, commercial paper and secured transactions.
 It also includes discussions of business ethics.